dgroomes/kafka-playground/kafka-consumer-algorithms/README.md

 * [ ] Consider removing the app module because it's all just a test anyway.
 I need this so I can automate running a whole test suite which is too much to do manually at this point.
 This module has morphed from the original "kafka-in-kafka-out" vision to comparing algorithms.
 I think that's good.
-* [ ] For the "in-process-compute" mode, configure a thread pool only of the core count.
+* [x] DONE (or wait... just use virtual threads?
+Concurrent programming and APIs are so hard) For the "in-process-compute" mode, configure a thread pool only of the core count.
 I really want to contrast the constraint difference of CPU-bound and IO-bound workloads.
 A CPU-bound workload can't be parallelized beyond the core count.
 Mechanical sympathy.
 * [ ] Review the start/stop logic.
 This is always so hard to get right.